lean-machines-central/lean-machines/README.md

 https://github.com/lean-machines-central/lean-machines-examples

-This provides a set of fully documented example specifications than can be "played with". loning this repository is probably the best way to start experimenting with he LeanMachines framework.
+This provides a set of fully documented example specifications than can be "played with".
+Cloning this repository is probably the best way to start experimenting with he LeanMachines framework.

 **As a library developer** :